GE Wind: GE onshore wind turbines

 The GE platform began development with the creation of the 1.5-megawatt series of wind turbines that were developed with the cooperation of the United States Department of Energy.
 It consisted of three fibreglass blades attached to a horizontal axis hub.
 The hub is connected to the main shaft that turns a multi-stage system of gears.
 The gears increase the rotational rate and send the kinetic energy obtained from the wind to a doubly-fed electric machine, where it is converted into electrical energy.
 The angle of the blades and the direction that the turbine faces are controlled by an active, all- electric pitch and yaw system.
 The generator and gearbox are contained in the nacelle, which is further insulated to minimize noise emissions.

 Several optional features support its presence in electrical grids, including voltage regulation, low voltage ride through, and the delivery of reactive power during grid disturbances or periods of low wind.

 To further wind power research, a unit was commissioned at the National Wind Technology Center in late 2009.
 Its 10,000 installations in the US at the time constituted 50% of the national commercial wind energy fleet, influencing the NREL's decision to install a model at the Center.

 The next evolution, the 2.5XL, used a permanent magnet generator, and its entire output was converted to AC at mains frequency.
 The platform was then moved back to the use of a doubly-fed generator and rotor converter, similar to the 1.5 series.

-As of 2017, GE had over 35,000 turbines installed across the globe.
+As of 2022, GE had over 40,000 turbines installed across the globe.

 GE offshore wind turbines

-The offshore GE 3.6 SL model was installed in 2003 at the Arklow Bank Wind Park.
+The offshore GE 3.6 SL model was installed in 2003 at the Arklow Bank Wind Park in Ireland.

 In the early 2010s GE cancelled its development of a 4.1-megawatt offshore wind turbine.
-The only example built, owned by Goteborg Energi, was erected in Goteborg in 2011.
+The only example built, owned by Goteborg Energi, was erected in Goteborg, Sweden, in 2011.

-Following the purchase of the Ecotècnia by Alstom and the acquisition of Alstom by General Electric, production started in 2016 at the St. Nazaire factory for the 6-megawatt Haliade offshore turbine, featuring a permanent magnet design.
+Following the purchase of the Ecotècnia by Alstom and the acquisition of Alstom by General Electric, production started in 2016 at the St. Nazaire factory in France for the 6-megawatt Haliade offshore turbine, featuring a permanent magnet design.
 This unit started an extended test period in Spring 2016 at Østerild Wind Turbine Test Field.

 The Haliade-X was certified for typhoons in 2021. using a prototype in Rotterdam.
 GE and Hyundai agreed to build a Haliade-X factory in South Korea.